vikashnitk50/spring-mongo-db-poc/README.md

 3. MongoMultiTenancyInterceptor will get called for each ORM/DAO/Repository, setting the tenant schema name in current thread.
    MultiTenantMongoDbFactory.setDatabaseNameForCurrentThread(dbSchemaName);
-4. MultiTenantMongoDbFactory will internaly handly the multitenancy.
+4. MultiTenantMongoDbFactory will internaly deal with the multitenancy.